Ruddy duck

-The ruddy duck (Oxyura jamaicensis) is a duck from North America and one of the stiff-tailed ducks.
-The genus name is derived from Ancient Greek oxus, "sharp", and oura, "tail", and jamaicensis is "from Jamaica".
+The ruddy duck (Oxyura jamaicensis) is a species of duck in the family Anatidae.
+The ruddy duck is one of six species within the stiff-tailed ducks (genus Oxyura).
+Stiff-tailed ducks occupy heavily vegetated habitats in North and South America as well as the British Isles, France, and Spain.
+In the 1940s, the ruddy duck was introduced to the United Kingdom, where it has since established a growing population.
+Outside the Americas, the ruddy duck is considered a highly invasive species, prompting many countries to initiate culling projects to eradicate it from the native ecosystem.

+The generic name is derived from Ancient Greek oxus meaning "sharp", and oura meaning "tail".
+The specific name jamaicensis means "from Jamaica".
+The ruddy duck has also been nicknamed "butterball", a term used to describe an individual that is somewhat fat, due to its short and stout stature making activities like flying and walking upright awkward.

 Taxonomy

 The ruddy duck was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with the other ducks, geese and swans in the genus Anas and coined the binomial name Anas jamaicensis.
 Gmelin based his description on the "Jamaica shoveler" that had been described in 1785 by the English ornithologist John Latham from a specimen that he had received from Jamaica.
 The ruddy duck is now placed with five other species in the genus Oxyura that was introduced in 1828 by the French naturalist Charles Lucien Bonaparte.
 The genus name is derived from Ancient Greek oxus, meaning "sharp", and oura meaning "tail".
 The specific epithet jamaicensis means "from Jamaica".
 The Andean duck was formerly considered to be conspecific with the ruddy duck but with the two species split, the ruddy duck is monotypic: no subspecies are recognised.